symforge/URLcrypt/README.md

 		// --> "aaron"
 ```

+Note that your key has to be a lower-case hex string.

 ## Why not Base 64?

 URLcrypt uses a modified Base 32 algorithm that doesn't use padding characters,
 and doesn't use vowels to avoid bad words in the generated string.

 Base64 results in ugly URLs, since many characters need to be URL escaped.

+## License

+This library is licensed under the MIT License - see the `COPYING` file for details.